anhoej/r4spc/README.md

 ## How should you prepare for the masterclass?

-First, download the course files:
+First, download the course files to a separate folder (e.g. “r4spc”) on your computer:

 -   [r4spc_solution.R](https://raw.githubusercontent.com/anhoej/r4spc/main/R/r4spc_solution.R)